brendarearden/docs/content/rancher/v2.x/en/istio/cluster-istio/_index.md

 After Istio is enabled in a cluster, you can leverage Istio's control plane functionality with `kubectl`.

-Rancher's Istio integration comes with comprehensive visualization aids:
+Rancher's Istio integration comes with a comprehensive visualization aid:

 - **Get the full picture of your microservice architecture with Kiali.** [Kiali](https://www.kiali.io/) provides a diagram that shows the services within a service mesh and how they are connected, including the traffic rates and latencies between them.
 You can check the health of the service mesh, or drill down to see the incoming and outgoing requests to a single component.

-Istio needs to be set up by a Rancher administrator or cluster administrator before it can be used in a project.
+Istio needs to be set up by a `cluster-admin` before it can be used in a project.

 # Prerequisites